6 Ways to Increase Sales With CRM Marketing Automation

 CRM stands for customer relationship management, and technically speaking is actually a process or field of business.

-Over time, however, the term CRM has grown to be synonymous with that of the CRM platform or software, a tool designed to manage the CRM process, which has essentially become the centerpiece of the sales and marketing tech stack.
+Over time, however, the term CRM has grown to be synonymous with that of the CRM platform or software, a tool designed to manage the CRM sales process, which has essentially become the centerpiece of the sales and marketing tech stack.

 Hence, when most people talk about CRMs, they're referring to CRM software.